Transfinite Adams representability: An obstruction theory for the restricted Yoneda functor

-\begin{rem} A different approach to the lifting of morphisms along the restricted Yonead functor for $\alpha=\aleph_0$ is developed in \cite{BK03}.
+A different approach to the lifting of morphisms along the restricted Yoneda functor for $\alpha=\aleph_0$ is developed in \cite{BK03}.

-We now list some examples of $\C T$ and $\C C\neq\C T^\alpha$ were it would be interesting to apply the obstruction theory summarized in Theorem \ref{lololo}.
-In all cases $\alpha=\aleph_0$: \begin{itemize} \item $\C T$ the stable module category of the group ring $kG$ of a finite group $G$ over a field $k$ and $\C C$ the full subcategory of finite-dimensional $k$-vector spaces with the trivial action of $G$.
-In this case, $\Mod{\aleph_0}{\C C}$ is equivalent to the category of $H^*(G,k)$-modules, where $H^*(G,k)$ is the Tate cohomology ring, and the restricted Yoneda functor identifies with $M\mapsto H^*(G,M)$. \item $\C T$ the homotopy category of modules over a ring spectrum $R$ and $\C C$ the full subcategory spanned by free $R$-modules, i.e.~finite coproducts of suspensions of $R$.
-In this case, $\Mod{\aleph_0}{\C C}$ is the category of $\pi_*(R)$-modules and the restricted Yoneda functor corresponds to $M\mapsto \pi_*(M)$. \item $\C T$ the derived category of a differential graded algebra $A$ and $\C C$ the full subcategory of free $A$-modules, i.e.~finite coproducts of shifts of $A$.
-Here $\Mod{\aleph_0}{\C C}$ is the category of $H_*(A)$-modules and the restricted Yoneda functor identifies with $M\mapsto H_*(M)$ \end{itemize} The first obstruction $\kappa_0$ to the realizability of an object has been considered with detail in these three cases, see \cite{rmtc,Sag08,GH08} respectively.
+\begin{rem} We now list some examples of compactly generated triangulated categories $\C T$ and $\C C$, different from $\C T^\alpha$ in general, were the obstruction theory summarized in Theorem \ref{lololo} is interesting.
+In each case, $\C C$ is the smallest full subcategory closed under (de)suspensions, coproducts of less than $\alpha$ objects, and retracts, containing a certain object that we call \emph{additive generator}.
+Moreover, the obstruction theory is independent of the regular cardinal $\alpha$ and $\Mod{\alpha}{\C C}$ is (equivalent to) a well known graded abelian category. \begin{enumerate} \item $\C T=D(R)$ the derived category of a ring $R$, the additive generator is $R$, regarded as a complex concentrated in degree $0$, $\Mod{\alpha}{\C C}=\Mod{}{R}^\mathbb{Z}$ is the category of graded $R$-modules, and the restricted Yoneda functor corresponds to the homology functor $M\mapsto H_{*}(M)$. \item $\C T$ the stable module category of the group ring $kG$ of a finite $p$-group $G$ over a field $k$ of characteristic $p$, the additive generator is the trivial representation $k$, $\Mod{\alpha}{\C C}$ is the category of $\widehat H^*(G,k)$-modules, where $\widehat H^*(G,k)$ is the Tate cohomology ring, and the restricted Yoneda functor identifies with the Tate cohomology functor with coefficients $M\mapsto \widehat H^*(G,M)$. \item $\C T$ the homotopy category of modules over a ring spectrum $R$, the additive generator is $R$, $\Mod{\alpha}{\C C}$ is the category of $\pi_*(R)$-modules, and the restricted Yoneda functor corresponds to the stable homotopy functor $M\mapsto \pi_*(M)$. \item $\C T$ the derived category of a differential graded algebra $A$, the additive generator is $A$, $\Mod{\alpha}{\C C}$ is the category of $H_*(A)$-modules, and the restricted Yoneda functor identifies with the homology functor $M\mapsto H_*(M)$ \end{enumerate} The first obstruction $\kappa_0$ to the realizability of an object has been considered in detail in the last three cases, see \cite{rmtc,Sag08,GH08} respectively.
 Indeed, \cite{rmtc} is where the obstructions $\kappa_n$ to the realizability of objects were first treated systematically. \end{rem}

 We now consider $\alpha$\nobreakdash-flat objects and their connection with $\alpha$\nobreakdash-Adams represen\-tability.